Progress Monitoring and Curriculum-Based Measurement

 Black and Wiliam's formative assessment uses teacher judgement and observation.
 It builds rich understanding of each learner's context.
 However, showing learner progress for legal requirements can be tricky.

-Best practise blends both.
+Best practice blends both.
 Use CBM for its rigour and its legal defensibility.
 Use formative observation and professional judgement for the context that makes the numbers meaningful.
 A student's ORF score of 68 WCPM tells you they are below the Grade 3 benchmark.
 Watch the specific words they stumble over, the patterns in their mistakes, and their face when they meet long words.
 This tells you what to teach next.
 Neither alone is sufficient.

 ---